Photo by Lenna. Welcome to my living room. 🙂

-Update: It’s come to my attention that what we think of as a “suburb” in America is somewhat different from what a “suburb” is in many European countries.
-America is a big country, and we are sent way out into the former cow pastures, which are not connected to any sort of public transportation.
+Update: Apparently a “suburb” in America is somewhat different from what a “suburb” is in many European countries.
+America is a big country.
+Suburbs may be way out in the former cow pastures, disconnected from any sort of public transportation.
 Many “suburbs” in the UK for example, look urban to me, so not everything here will necessarily apply, or even make, sense to people outside the US.

 For the last few years, I’ve been proselytizing in favor of renting over buying a home.
 I insisted I was a renter for life, and would most certainly never again buy a house.

 “Never say never” is a maxim that hasn’t sunk in with me.
 I bought a house.
 In my defense, it takes a long time for me to get to know myself.

 You’d think if I hated the suburbs, *I* would be the first to know.

 Yet, even after I recognized my distaste, I misdiagnosed the problem.
 The cure, I thought, was to rent, and at first, it seemed wonderful.
 Somewhere along the way, I figured out it’s not home ownership I hate.
 It’s suburbia.

 Escape from Suburbia

 I’ve abandoned suburbia and now live in the heart of downtown.
 No longer must I hop in the car to go absolutely everywhere.
 I can take a short walk to coffee houses, ice cream parlors, restaurants, and shops.
 I’ll choose a short stroll down tree-lined streets over stop-and-go driving along a choked freeway any day.